 Provide goods and services on which we rely to deliver a quality education to our pupils.
 At Board level: Trustees are responsible for the strategic running of the Trust so do not frequently interact with suppliers.
-Reports are submitted to the Board on matters of importance regarding goods and services for example, when a concern arose around supplier contact in line with the Trust ethos, Trustee advice was sought.
-Trustees do support high value procurement of suppliers for example Trust wide insurance or HR.
-The Finance and Resources Committee and the Audit Committee which are sub-committees of the Board review details of related party transactions and areas of high spend e.g., supply staff cover.
+Reports are submitted to the Board on matters of importance regarding supplies for example, the ethical and environmental choice of new providers.

+Trustees do support high value procurement of suppliers for example Trust wide human resources.
+The Finance and Resources Committee and the Audit and Risk Committee are sub-committees of the Board and review details of related party transactions and areas of high spend e.g., supply staff cover.

-At Academy level: The Trust has a robust procurement policy with delegated authorities which are within the Scheme of Delegation.
+At Academy level: The Trust has a robust procurement policy with delegated authorities through the Scheme of Delegation.
 Academies regularly benchmark budgets to ensure value for money and spend against similar schools.

 At Board level: The Board sets the principles around the type of supplier they want Trust business to be associated with e.g., companies with a similar ethos, companies with a local Bradford focus or companies with a charitable background.
 This provides the parameters for procurement.
 This is checked through external audit and concerns would be reported to the Board as appropriate.
 Trustees also pay particular attention to suppliers who may have a related party interest or are high value.
 Other than that, Trustees are not expected to interact with day-to-day transactional business.
-View My Financial Insights, a new tool provided by the ESFA, helps the trust quickly benchmark suppliers' value for money.
+View My Financial Insights, a new tool provided by the ESFA, helps the trust quickly benchmark suppliers for value for money.